Wildlife, Animal Biology and Animal Behavior

 - Vigilance behavior — predator awareness, safety

-- Territorial behavior, marking, defense — dominance, resource protection
+- Territorial behavior, marking, defence — dominance, resource protection

 - Aggression, fighting — competition, communication, social bonding